 Northcrest and Canada Lands Company are creating a planning framework in collaboration with the local community.

-Northcrest and Canada Lands are working together with local communities and other stakeholders to generate a shared vision and framework for 520 acres at Downsview.
+Northcrest and Canada Lands are working together with local communities and other stakeholders to generate a shared vision and framework for roughly 520 acres at Downsview.
 This vision will prominently feature existing Downsview Park, which will remain at the heart of the community and will not be reduced in size.

 A site map, including ownership and the location